 What should you do if you’re a victim of a Ponzi scheme?

-- If you believe you’ve come into contact with a Ponzi scheme, call the FSA’s consumer helpline on 0300 500 5000.
+- If you believe you’ve come into contact with a Ponzi scheme, report it to Action Fraud by calling 0300 123 240 or online

 - If you think you are actively participating in a Ponzi scheme, break off contact with the fraudsters immediately and do not invest any more money.